jskplf/spending_tracker_client/README.md

 ---

 ## Missing Features

-- File upload to server not working
-- OCR not working
+- Saving and loading Receipps not working
 - HistoryCharts not working

 ---